-An island which appears small but beats larger ones with its sheer beauty, nostalgic past and picturesque scenery is something that amazes visitors to this popular destination.
-Jersey, which is only 22km away from the coast of France and 135km from the south of mainland Britain, gives you a perfect location for both business and pleasure.
-The island, which measures just 118 sq km, is an excellent place to do business and unwind.
-This winning combination, together with its many amenities, makes it attractive to both tourists as well as business people.
-Jersey has a population of 87,700 out of which 12,000 are professionally trained staff working within finance and support industries.
+Jersey’s status as a small island that boasts sheer beauty, a rich history, and picturesque scenery continues to amaze and attract visitors to this popular destination every year.
+Jersey, which measures just 118 km2, is only 22 km away from the coast of France and 135 km from the south of mainland Britain and is an excellent place to conduct business as well as to unwind.
+This winning combination, together with its many amenities, makes the island attractive to both tourists and businesspeople.
+Jersey has a population of 106, 800, out of which approximately 15,000 are professionally trained staff working within finance and support industries.

-A jewel of an island, Jersey has kept its sparkle by maintaining its unique heritage despite the winds of change.
-It is steeped in a wealth of heritage, tradition and culture that has shaped the island into the dynamic destination it is today.
+Jersey is steeped in a wealth of heritage, tradition, and culture that has shaped the island into the dynamic destination it is today.
 The island has proudly faced many challenges in the past and continues to seek opportunities.
-English is the main language but many European languages are also spoken here due to its cosmopolitan nature.
+English is the main language, but many European languages are also spoken due to the island’s cosmopolitan nature.

 Jersey's history is fascinating and complex.
-The influences of both Britain and France are greatly felt on this island which started its independent existence 800 years ago.
-Jersey was a French territory until 1066 after which the Channel Islands chose allegiance to the British Crown and it has since remained a loyal British Crown Dependency.
+The influences of both Britain and France are greatly felt on this island, which started its independent existence 800 years ago.
+Jersey was a French territory until 1066, after which the Channel Islands chose allegiance to the British Crown, and it has since remained a loyal British Crown Dependency.
 It is thus not surprising to find many places with French names and a second 'Jersey-French' language.
-Jersey experienced a growing number of English speaking families in the island after the French Revolution and the Napoleonic Wars.
-It became one of Britain's major sailing ship building businesses and launched over 900 vessels.
+Jersey experienced a growing number of English-speaking families on the island after the French revolution and the Napoleonic wars.
+It became one of Britain's major sailing-ship-building destinations and launched over 900 vessels.

-The Channel Islands were the only part of the British Isles to be occupied by German forces during the Second World War.
+The Channel Islands were the only part of the British Isles to be occupied by German forces during Second World War.
 Many fortifications remain and now prove popular with international historians and visitors.
-On 9 May 1945, the islands were liberated and their economy and prosperity grew.
-Agriculture became increasingly important while tourism grew rapidly and remains one of the main sectors next to Jersey's tremendous success as an international financial centre.
-Jersey's rich history and culture has molded it into a cosmopolitan and sophisticated society open to all opportunities and challenges.
+On 9 May 1945, the islands were liberated, and their economy and prosperity grew.
+Agriculture became increasingly important while tourism grew rapidly and remains one of the main sectors next to Jersey's tremendous success as an international financial center.
+Jersey's rich history and culture has molded it into a cosmopolitan and sophisticated society that is open to all opportunities and challenges.

-Jersey enjoys certain rights and privileges for its loyalty to the British Crown and among them was becoming self-governing.
+Jersey enjoys certain rights and privileges due to its loyalty to the British Crown.

 Jersey is part of the British Isles but has not become a member of the EU.